airbnb/lottie-ios/README.md

 When an animation is loaded unsupported features are logged out in the console with their function names.

 If you checkout LOTHelpers.h you will see two debug flags. `ENABLE_DEBUG_LOGGING` and `ENABLE_DEBUG_SHAPES`.
 `ENABLE_DEBUG_LOGGING` increases the verbosity of Lottie Logging.
 It logs anytime an animation node is set during animation.
-If your animation if not working, turn this on and play your animation.
+If your animation is not working, turn this on and play your animation.
 The console log might give you some clues as to whats going on.

 `ENABLE_DEBUG_SHAPES` Draws a colored square for the anchor-point of every layer and shape.
 This is helpful to see if anything is on screen.